 Fuel prices are not a fan favourite in Canada; it’s right up there with car insurance premiums.
-In fact, the last few months have been particularly vexing for drivers at the pumps.
-Gas prices have increased, Canada-wide, more than 20 cents per litre since the start of the year and it's likely this trend will only continue as we head into summer.
+In fact, since the recent drone attack on Saudi Arabia's largest oil processing plant, gas prices have been particularly vexing for drivers.
+Gas prices have increased, Canada-wide, and some analysts are predicting it could be weeks before things return to normal.

 As an InsuranceHotline.com subscriber, you know you can save on car insurance by comparing car insurance quotes.
 But what about saving money at the pumps too, especially given the high price of fuel?
 After all, you probably spend as much on gas each year as you do on car insurance, if not more.